 7 Tips on Cleaning and Maintaining Your Hearing Aids

 1. Earwax can often cause a plethora of issues for your hearing aids.
-Wax buildup in your ear is usually classified as either hard or soft, but it can also be a vapor that can go deep into your device where it can coagulate and settle on integral components.
+Wax buildup in your ear is usually classified as either hard or soft, but it can also be a vapor that can go deep into your device, where it can coagulate and settle on integral components.
 To prevent this kind of damage to your device, first, be sure to clean your hearing aids every morning by wiping them down.
 Use proper cleaning cloths that won’t re-deposit any wax or sediment.
 It will be easier to wipe down your device in the morning because any wax will have had the opportunity to dry overnight.
 Be sure also to clean the tubing regularly to prevent any wax buildup there.

 2. Water damage can pose a considerable threat to your hearing aid device.
 Preventative steps can be taken to safeguard your device from being exposed to any water, humidity, condensation, or perspiration.
 If you are planning to interact with large bodies of water or going to swim, store your hearing aids in their given cases and keep somewhere cool, dry, and shaded to avoid any unnecessary overheating or condensation.